helmetjs/helmet/README.md

 <details>
 <summary><code>helmet(options)</code></summary>

-Helmet is the top-level middleware for this module, including all 11 others.
+Helmet is the top-level middleware for this module, including all 13 others.

-All 11 middlewares are enabled by default.
+11 of 13 middlewares are included by default. `crossOriginEmbedderPolicy` and `originAgentCluster` are not included by default, and must be explicitly enabled.
+They will be turned on by default in the next major version of Helmet.

 ```js
 // Includes all 11 middlewares